-How to change the front camshaft cover gasket, oil seal and O-ring - Honda CX500, GL500, CX650, GL650
+How to replace the camshaft tacho drive cover gasket, oil seal and O-ring – Honda CX500, GL500, CX400, GL400

 There are four places that the front camshaft holder can leak oil through on the mechanical fan models; the O-ring around the steel collar, the oil seal around the camshaft, the oil seal around the tacho peg or just through the gasket itself.
-This guide doesn't cover replacing the tacho peg seal (6x14.5x5mm, incidentally) - that will be written another time.
-The electric fan models have an aluminium plug where the front camshaft oil seal sits as the camshaft does not extend past the holder; in practice this doesn't seem to be a source of leaks.
+This guide doesn’t cover replacing the tacho peg seal (6×14.5x5mm, incidentally) – that will be written another time.
+The electric fan models have an aluminium plug where the front camshaft oil seal sits as the camshaft does not extend past the holder; in practice this doesn’t seem to be a source of leaks.

 For the sake of this writeup we will refer to the manual fan models as the 500s and the electric fan models as 650s.
 A 500 camshaft holder removed: